couchbaselabs/jepsen.couchbase/README.md

 ## Development
 ### Checking your commit
-Before push your code for review its important to check that the patch will pass our commit validation.
+Before pushing your code for review it is important to check that the patch will pass our commit validation.
 To do this use:
 ```bash
 chmod +x cv-checks.sh
 ./cv-checks.sh